 (a) Operators of gas pipelines and other underground gas facilities and excavators shall comply with the Board's rules pertaining to the protection of underground facilities as set forth in N.J.A.C.
-14:2.
+14:2, Protection of Underground Facilities: One-Call Damage Prevention System.